junxit/us-congress-bills-116/metadata.md

 - 2019-03-07 — Introduced in House
 - 2019-03-07 — Introduced in House
 - 2019-03-07 — Referred to the House Committee on Homeland Security.
+- 2019-05-14 — Considered under suspension of the rules. (consideration: CR H3755-3756)
+- 2019-05-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1594.
+- 2019-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-05-14 — Ms. Torres Small (NM) moved to suspend the rules and pass the bill.
+- 2019-05-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3755)
+- 2019-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3755)